Is a group of servers (internal, external, cloud etc.), possibly belonging to many different companies, under a single management.

 Server role is just a functionality, or group of functionalities, that a given server is supposed to provide.
 Some roles are meant for all servers (eg. syslog), and some other only for specific servers.
 Roles are provided by Server Farmer extensions.

 Farm manager role is the central role in server farm.
 It allows connecting to all other servers as root user via ssh and manage them.
-It is possible to have multiple servers with farm manager role inside a single farm (to achieve this, you have to replicate
+It is possible to have multiple servers with farm manager role inside a single farm, where one of them is the "master" farm manager, containing management ssh keys, and the other ones contain only replicated, dedicated ssh keys for each server.

 Farm manager extension contains several scripts that perform management actions on managed servers.